-SA Objectives Decision-Making Criteria Option 1 SA Score Option 2 SA Score Justification issues relating to their community 19 To encourage a strong, inclusive, community and voluntary sector Will it encourage increased voluntary levels?
-0 0 No impact on this objective.
-20 To engender a sense of civic and neighbourhoo d values, responsibility and pride Will it encourage engagement in community activities?
-0 0 No impact on this objective.
+Table A.16 Appraisal matrix for Policy SB3 Stafford and Stone Protected Employment Areas SA Objectives Decision-Making Criteria SA Score Justification to their community 19 To encourage a strong, inclusive, community and voluntary sector Will it encourage increased voluntary levels?
+0 The policy safeguards employment land in the Borough and as such is not expected to allow for growth in the local voluntary sector.
+20 To engender a sense of civic and neighbourhood values, responsibility and pride Will it encourage engagement in community activities?
+0 The policy safeguards employment land in the Borough.
+It is not expected to impact upon the provision of community facilities locally which might allow for increased engagement in community activities.